Quantum Wasserstein Compilation: Unitary Compilation using the Quantum Earth Mover's Distance: Our Work

-Using a fixed set of states might decrease the number of circuit evaluations since the Pauli measurements for the probe states under the target evolution can be done in advance \footnote{here we assume no restrictions on classical memory to store the measurement results.
-The number of expectation values to measure scales as $\mathcal{O}(M s)$ where $M$ are the number of Pauli measurements and $s$ the number of states}.
-On the other hand, using a set of states in the sampling mode increases computation, but allows for greater variability in the training process.
-We discuss our choice in the Experiments section.
+Using a fixed set of states might decrease the number of circuit evaluations since the Pauli measurements for the state ensemble under the target evolution can be done in advance\footnote{We assume no restrictions on classical memory to store the measurement results.
+The number of expectation values scales as $\mathcal{O}(M |\probeset|)$ where $M$ denotes the number of Pauli measurements and $|\probeset|$ the number of states}.
+On the other hand, using a set of states in the sampling mode increases computation since the target unitary needs to be measured for the sampled states.
+We discuss our choice in Section~\ref{sec:exps}.